 - What does success look like to you?

-Once you ask one of these basic questions, you can move on to the next stage and seek more specific information.
-At this stage, your goal is to understand what challenges your prospects face as well as what goals they hope to achieve.
-Here are the qualification questions that you should ask at this stage of the discovery call.
+Next, your goal is to understand what challenges your prospects face as well as what goals they hope to achieve.
+Here are the qualification questions to ask at this stage of the discovery call.

 - What are your company’s main strengths and weaknesses?